 PubMed, PubMed Central (PMC), Scopus, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS)

 All published articles receive a PMCID

-The specialty sections of Frontiers in Microbiology welcome submission of the following article types: Case Report, Classification, Clinical Trial, Correction, Editorial, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review, Technology and Code.
+The specialty sections of Frontiers in Microbiology welcome submission of the following article types: Correction, Editorial, Erratum, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Technology and Code.